zahurazaman-cs/Software_Engineering/README.md

     document.getElementById("outputVariables").textContent = JSON.stringify(data, null, 2);
 });

-Each frontend page corresponds exactly to one API controller.
+Each frontend page corresponds exactly to one API controller. // (/api/solve or /api/solve-bool.., etc.)
 The backend responds synchronously with the computed solution.

+SolveRequest.java files: These files receive what the frontend sends as JSON (as per types of variables and constraints) SolveResponse.java files: These files receive what the backend sends as JSON after solving that variable and constraint in SolverService.java files (as er types of variables)

-Running the Project
+Running the Project:

-Running the Backend
+Running the Backend:
 cd choco-solver-backend-ui
+mvn clean package
 mvn spring-boot:run

 The backend will be accessible at: http://localhost:8080

-Running the Frontend
+Running the Frontend:
-Open the file:
+Open the file in Live server:
-choco-solver-frontend/index.html

-in any modern browser.
+choco-solver-frontend/index.html in any modern browser.
 No additional server is required; the frontend communicates directly with the backend.

-Summary of Supported Constraint Types
+Summary of Supported Constraint Types Per Variable Type:
-Variable Type
-Supported Constraints
-IntVar
-Basic comparisons, arithmetic, sums
-BoolVar
-Logical operations, equivalence, counting
-RealVar
-Linear, relational, distance constraints
-SetVar
-Cardinality, membership, subset, equality
-GraphVar
-Node degree constraints

-Contributing
+IntVar supports Basic comparisons, arithmetic, sums BoolVar supports Logical operations, equivalence, counting RealVar supports Linear, relational, distance constraints SetVar supports Cardinality, membership, subset, equality GraphVar supports Node degree constraints

 Contributions are welcome, including:
 Additional constraint types
 UI improvements